-If you’re wondering what to do in Lisbon when the weather’s not so great, get yourself a metro ticket and check out the city’s extensive network of subterranean art.
+If you’re wondering what to do in Lisbon when the weather’s not so great, get yourself a metro ticket and check out the city’s extensive network of metro art.

 Artist Maria Keil began decorating the city’s underground train stations in 1957 and over the following 25 years, she had completed 19 stations.
 Her work revived enthusiasm for azulejos and sparked a new wave of creativity with painted tiles.